mchouthai/cse15l-lab-report/index.md

-I added the links to the two markdown files instead of my github repo in a hurry so here is the link: https://github.com/mchouthai/cse15l-lab-report.git
+I added the links to the two markdown files instead of my github repo while submitting lab 4 in a hurry so here is the link: https://github.com/mchouthai/cse15l-lab-report.git